Hybrid KNN-Join: Parallel Nearest Neighbor Searches Exploiting CPU and GPU Architectural Features: Background

-\textbf{\knn Searches and Join Algorithms --} \knn searches are a fundamental unsupervised algorithm for machine leaning and data mining.
-Consequently, there have been many works on optimizing the \knn search and join~\cite{Roussopoulos:1995,arya1998optimal,xia2004gorder,andoni2006near,yu2007efficient,yao2010k,muja2014,nam2016} and we only describe a sample of the literature below.
+\knn searches are a fundamental machine learning algorithm.
+Consequently, there have been many works on optimizing the \knn search and join~\cite{Roussopoulos:1995,arya1998optimal,xia2004gorder,andoni2006near,yu2007efficient,yao2010k,Garcia2010,arefin2012gpu,leite2012nearest,jian2013parallel,gieseke2014buffer,komarov2014fast,muja2014,nam2016,patwary2016panda,ryoo2018efficient}.
+In this section, we discuss the related work on \knn searches.
+For clarity, we note that we only consider those algorithms that are capable of performing \emph{exact} searches.
+Approximate \knn searches are typically employed at higher dimensionality than that addressed in this paper.

-An R-tree is used to find the \knn in~\cite{Roussopoulos:1995} that uses a branch-and-bound recursive algorithm that first gets an estimate of the \knn and then performs backtracking on subtrees to find the exact neighbors.
-Backtracking in tree-based solutions is used to ensure that at least $K$ nearest neighbors are found, such as in the GPU \knn algorithm~\cite{nam2016}.
+We describe several \knn algorithms designed for the CPU as follows.
+An R-tree is used to find the \knn in~\cite{Roussopoulos:1995} that prunes the search for nearby candidate points to a given query point.
+The algorithm performs a branch-and-bound tree traversal, which first gets an estimate of the \knn and then performs backtracking on subtrees to find the exact neighbors.
+Backtracking in tree-based solutions~\cite{Roussopoulos:1995} is used to ensure that at least $K$ nearest neighbors are found.

-While the E$^2$LSH~\cite{andoni2006near} algorithm performs range queries within a search distance, and is not designed for \knn, it can be used to find the nearest neighbor by constructing several data structures corresponding to increasing search radii, querying them in ascending order by distance, and selecting the first non-empty result~\cite{andoniE2LSHManual}.

 The Approximate Nearest Neighbors (ANN) algorithm can be used to efficiently find both the approximate and the exact neighbors~\cite{arya1998optimal}.
-Approximate solutions are motivated by prohibitively expensive high-dimensional searches, and therefore, an approximate solution may reach a trade-off between tolerable incorrectness and computation time.
-Related to ANN is the Fast Library for ANN (FLANN)~\cite{muja2014}, which uses several algorithms, and in particular, achieves good performance using a randomized kd-forest, where the trees are searched in parallel.
-While FLANN outperforms ANN for one scenario in~\cite{muja2014}, the comparison was between a parallel (FLANN) and sequential algorithm (ANN).
-Since ANN is an optimized algorithm, we parallelize and compare our work to ANN, and as we will discuss later, we incorporate it into \gpu.
+Approximate solutions are motivated by prohibitively expensive high-dimensional exact \knn searches.
+Related to ANN is the Fast Library for ANN (FLANN)~\cite{muja2014}, which achieves good performance using a parallel search over a randomized kd-forest.
+While FLANN outperforms ANN for one scenario in~\cite{muja2014}, the comparison was between a parallel (FLANN) and sequential (ANN) algorithm.
+Since ANN is considered a state-of-the-art exact \knn algorithm, we parallelize and incorporate it into \gpu.